in-this-world/unit-ai-1-llm/README.md

 - **To Integrate your Database** you **must** use a `Pool` (not just `Client`) with Supabase's **Session pooler**.
 As mentioned above, You will get your connection string by clicking your Supabase dashboard's "Connect" button and selecting "Session pooler".
 You can then create the `Pool` directly in the controller.
 You will need to `import pkg from 'pg'`, then `const { Pool } = pkg` to avoid a commonJS/ESM error when importing.
 See the [node-postgres Pooling documentation](https://node-postgres.com/features/pooling#single-query) for instructions on querying.

-- **To Integrate OpenAI** You will be using `gpt-5.5` with OpenAI's **Responses API** (introduced in 2025).
+- **To Integrate OpenAI** you will be using `gpt-5.5` with OpenAI's **Responses API** (introduced in 2025).
 This replaces the older Completions API and supports built-in structured outputs, tool calling, and streaming responses.
 The Responses API is also much faster and cheaper to run.
 See the [Responses API documentation](https://developers.openai.com/api/docs/guides/migrate-to-responses) for implementation details.

 ### Prompt evaluation